AdemolaSam/solana-todo/README.md

-# solana-todo
+# 📝 solana-todo

-## DESCRIPTION
+## Project Overview

-### This is a simple ToDo web app built to demonstrate authentication in solana using the `solana/web3.js` SDK- i.e. wallet connection and signing.
+This is a simple Todo app built with Next.js and integrated with the Solana wallet for authentication.
+Users can sign in using their wallet, create and manage todos, and securely access their data.
+The project demonstrates how to use wallet signature-based login and JWT authentication in a modern web app, combining Web3 and traditional backend practices.

-### It comprises of two parts, `client` - frontend where we use the following packages provided by Solana for wallet connection and authentication
+It comprises of two parts, `client` - frontend where we use the following packages provided by Solana for wallet connection and authentication

 - @solana/wallet-adapter-react
 - @solana/wallet-adapter-base